> Language training

 > E-Mobility and Autonomous Driving

-International program At the Department of Electrical Engineering the international bachelor program Electrical Engineering with a focus on Automation or Power Engineering or E-Mobility can be studied in two languages.
-You can choose to study the first two semesters either in English or in German.
+International program At the Department of Electrical Engineering the international bachelor programme Electrical Engineering (EEB) is a bilingual programme.
+You can study the first two semesters in English.
 Thus, if you do not have sufficient German yet, you can start your studies in English, combined with intensive German language classes.
 German students may also choose to study the English programme in order to improve their English language skills.
-From the third semester all courses are in German.
+From the third semester, all courses are in German.
 Graduates are awarded a Bachelor of Science (B.Sc.).

 Intensive language training runs parallel to the engineering programme and during semester breaks, giving you the best study support possible.